-Trans: an umbrellaa term referring to that describes people whose with diverse gender identities differ from the sex they were assigned at birth and gender expressions that do not conform to society's stereotypical or binary (male/female) views about gender.
+Trans: a term that describes people with diverse gender identities and gender expressions that do not conform to society's stereotypical or binary (male/female) views about gender.
 "Trans" can mean transcending beyond, existing between, or crossing over the gender spectrum.
-It includes but is not limited to people who identify as transgender, transsexual, non-binary or gender non-conforming (gender variant or genderqueer). and can include people whose gender identity differ from the sex they were assigned at birth, who identify as existing between male and female, or who identify in different ways beyond the male/female binary.
+It includes but is not limited to people who identify as transgender, transsexual, non-binary or gender non-conforming (gender variant or genderqueer) and can include people whose gender identity differ from the sex they were assigned at birth, who identify as existing between male and female, or who identify in different ways beyond the male/female binary.